ay63/ocr-p-3-back/readme.md

 - `UserDtoMapperImpl`: Maps User entities to UserDto.
 - `UserLoginDtoMapperImpl`: Maps login requests to user entities.
 - `UserRegisterDtoMapperImpl`: Maps user registration requests to user entities.
-- `DTOMapper`: Acts as a central interface for all mapper implementations.

 ## com.openclassrooms.chatop.entities
 This package contains the core JPA entity classes that represent the database tables.

 - `Message`: Represents the message entity in the database.